 Accommodations for Religious Observances Policy

-The University emphasizes the dignity and equality common to all persons and adheres to a strict nondiscrimination policy regarding the treatment of individual faculty, staff, and students.
+Missouri State University emphasizes the dignity and equality common to all persons and adheres to a strict non-discrimination policy regarding the treatment of individual faculty, staff, and students.

-Discrimination or harassment against any member of the University community will not be tolerated at Missouri State University.
-The University Nondiscrimination policy and Prohibition of Discrimination and Harassment Policy and a listing of known religious holidays can be found at http://www.missouristate.edu/equity/10537.htm
+Discrimination or harassment against any member of the university community will not be tolerated at Missouri State.

 An authoritative formula of religious beliefs or set of fundamental beliefs.

 A fundamental job duty of an employment position for staff and faculty, or a fundamental academic element of a course or program of study for a student.

 More than a negligible effort to accommodate the student's or employee's request for religious accommodation.
 If the proposed accommodation does not eliminate the student's or employee's religious conflict, the University demonstrates that any further accommodation would cause "undue hardship" (see definition for "undue hardship" below).